Sri Tanjung: Origin

-Like many other Indonesian folk stories, the author of this tale is unknown; however, it is suggested that the story originated from Banyuwangi, East Java, since it is connected to the legend about the origin of the name "Banyuwangi."
+Like many other Indonesian folk stories, the author of this tale is unknown; however, it is suggested that the story originated from Banyuwangi, East Java since it is connected to the legend about the origin of the name "Banyuwangi."
 The story originated from the early Majapahit period around the 13th century.
-The story of Sri Tanjung can be found on bas reliefs of the teples at Penataran, Bajang Ratu, Candi Surawana and Jabung.
+The story of Sri Tanjung can be found on the bas-reliefs of the temples at Penataran, Bajang Ratu, Candi Surawana, and Jabung.

 Summary

-Once upon a time there was a handsome and powerful Kshatriya (knight) named Raden Sidapaksa, a descendant of the Pandavas.
+Once upon a time, there was a handsome and powerful Kshatriya (knight) named Raden Sidapaksa, a descendant of the Pandavas.
 The knight served under King Sulakrama, the ruler of Sindurejo kingdom.
-Sidapaksa was sent to search for a medicine to king's grandfather, the hermit Bhagawan Tamba Petra who lived secluded in his hermitage on the mountains.
+Sidapaksa was sent to search for medicine for the king's grandfather, the hermit Bhagawan Tamba Petra who lived secluded in his hermitage on the mountains.
 Here Sidapaksa met Sri Tanjung, a girl of extraordinary beauty.
 Sri Tanjung was not an ordinary girl, since her mother was a vidhyadari (apsara) who descended to earth and married a mortal man.
-Raden Sidapaksa fell in love and asked Sri Tanjung for her hand of marriage.
+Raden Sidapaksa fell in love and asked Sri Tanjung for her hand in marriage.
 The happy couple went home, back to the kingdom of Sindurejo to settle down.
 King Sulakrama secretly fell in love, smitten and infatuated by the beauty of Sri Tanjung.
-The king desired Sri Tanjung for himself and set an evil plot to separate the newly-wed couple.
+The king desired Sri Tanjung for himself and set an evil plot to separate the newlywed couple.

-King Sulakrama ordered Sidapaksa to go to Svargaloka in order to send a message to gods.
+King Sulakrama ordered Sidapaksa to go to Svargaloka to send a message to the gods.
 He is ordered to hand the gods a letter written: "The bearer of this letter will attack the Svargaloka".
 Sri Tanjung lent her magic sash to her husband, a family heirloom received from her father Raden Sudamala.
 The magic sash was an enchanted garment belonging to her mother, the apsara, enabling her to travel from earth to heaven.
 Sidapaksa arrived at Svargaloka, not knowing about the message in the unopened letter, and handed the letter to the gods.
-Of course the gods were furious and attacked the unsuspecting Sidapaksa.
-Sidapaksa pleaded for explanation and explained himself as the descendant of Pandava.
+Of course, the gods were furious and attacked the unsuspecting Sidapaksa.
+Sidapaksa pleaded for an explanation and explained himself as a descendant of Pandava.
 The gods learned about the misunderstanding and freed Sidapaksa.
-As the compensation for their mistake, the gods bestowed on Sidapaksa the blessing of a magic weapon.
+As compensation for their mistake, the gods bestowed on Sidapaksa the blessing of a magic weapon.